FairFight14/Blender-to-Horizon-Worlds-Exporter/README.md

+NOTE: A newer version is coming out soon.
+You might want to hold off until later.
+The current version works on really simple objects.
+Please let the news spread that a newer version is coming out very soon enough, and to check back daily.

 # Blender to Meta Horizon Worlds Exporter

 A Blender add-on that prepares and exports 3D models for **Horizon Worlds** (HW).